 What information does the Organisation collect?

 The Organisation collects and processes a range of personal information about you which is necessary to enable it to perform its duties and obligations.
 It will ensure the information is held and kept securely.
-This information includes:
+This information may include:

 your name, address and contact details, including email address and telephone number, personal mobile numbers, date of birth and gender;